Utkar5hM/utkar5hm.github.io/site/content/post/ctf/2025-07-05-googlectf25-multiarch1.md

 ---

-This is a write up for the multiarch1 reverse engineering challenge from Google CTF 2025. :V Though I registered, I couldn't play the ctf due to other plans but I had a glance over few of the reverse engineering challenges and this one looked pretty similar to yan85 based challenges I have solved previously on [pwn.college](https://pwn.college/) so I wanted to give this a try. :D Also This is probably the easiest one since It had more than 60 solves at the time I had a look.
+This is a write up for the multiarch1 reverse engineering challenge from Google CTF 2025.
+Although I registered, I could not play the CTF due to other plans, but I glanced over a few of the reverse engineering challenges and this one looked quite similar to yan85 based challenges I have solved previously on [pwn.college](https://pwn.college/), so I wanted to give it a try.
+Also, this is probably among the easiest since it had more than 60 solves at the time I checked.

-### Challenge Details:
+### Challenge Details

 > Stacks are fun, registers are easy, but why do one when you can do both?
 Welcome to the multiarch.

 Connection string: `multiarch-1.2025.ctfcompetition.com 1337`

-files: `Dockerfile,  crackme.masm,  multiarch,  nsjail.cfg,  runner.py`
+Files: `Dockerfile, crackme.masm, multiarch, nsjail.cfg, runner.py`

 -------------------

-Analyzing the starting point  `runner.py`, we can see that a program multiarch is launched with crackme.masm as an argument.
+Analyzing the starting point, `runner.py`, we can see that a program called multiarch is launched with crackme.masm as an argument.

 ```sh
 python runner.py